marktjones1/Imperial_College_Capstone/docs/datasheet.md

 ## Collection process

 The queries were generated iteratively using a Bayesian Optimization pipeline.
-A Gaussian process was fitted to the dataset for each function, and then a ucb acquisition was used to select the next query point.
-(The exception was function 1 where the Bayesian optimization was paused and replaced with a standard grid search due to challenges fitting the function)
+A Gaussian process was fitted to the dataset for each function, and then a UCB acquisition was used to select the next query point.
+(The exception was function 1 where the Bayesian optimization was paused and replaced with a Sobol  maximin coverage search due to challenges fitting the function)
-The collection process is ongoing and is expected to conclude in July 2026, at which point 13 rounds will have been completed.
+The collection process ran from April to July 2026, concluding after 13 weekly rounds.
 The exact details of the fitting approach evolved round by round.
 The main summary document in GitHub details the changes made to each function’s strategy.
 The overall objective of the exercise was to determine the maximum of each function, so the sampling approach was designed around this objective, resulting in data clustering near likely maxima